-Each Testcase you create can be used as an element of a more complex scenario.
+Each test you create can be used as a piece of a more complex scenario.
 Developers’ unit tests could also be added as test steps.
 Thus, you can leverage the testing logic behind repetitive actions into one test and simply include that test as one step in multiple test suites.
 This feature is great for sharing tests across a team of developers and QAs and reduces the need for testcase duplication across the test bed.

 The Test Studio Test Steps View allows users to open up as many tests as they want.
 All they need to do is double click tests in the Project tab to have them appear in the center pane; toggle between them to copy/paste steps across all tests in the project.